 Yes, any person or organization selling or labelling produce as ‘Organic’, which doesn’t comply with the standards of the Organic Food Production Act and National Organic standards is liable for a civil penalty of $10,000 per each violation along with criminal sanctions based on the violation of governing federal laws.

 It is also called an organic farm plan or organic farm handling plan and is required for the organic certification process.
 The plan or documents speak about the farm operation, farm operator, management, and record-keeping practices that were used during the production of organic products.
 This data serves as a contract between the operator and the certifier.
 To obtain Organic plans the farmer can take help from organic certifiers to know about the norms and standards.
 These plans should be updated annually to maintain a perfect organic status.

 What are organic fertilizers made of and what are the advantages of Organic fertilizers?

 Organic fertilizers are made out of plant, animal matter, and some powdered minerals.
 Most commonly they have termed soil conditioners rather than fertilizers.
 Some of the basic advantages of organic fertilizers are:

 - Improve the soil structure over a certain period of time.

 - Slow-release fertilizers, so no need to over-fertilize the plants.

 - Little or no toxic buildup of chemicals and salts.

-- Organic fertilizers are considered to be renewable, biodegradable, sustainable and environmental friendly.
+- Organic fertilizers are considered to be renewable, biodegradable, sustainable, and environmentally friendly.